Haryana: Economy

 Haryana's 14th placed 12.96% 2012–17 CAGR estimated a 2017–18 GSDP of US$95 billion split into 52% services, 30% industries and 18% agriculture.

 The services sector is split across 45% in real estate and financial and professional services, 26% trade and hospitality, 15% state and central government employees, and 14% transport and logistics & warehousing.
-In IT services, Gurgaon ranks first in India in growth rate and existing technology infrastructure, and second in startup ecosystem, innovation and livability (Nov 2016).

 The industrial sector is split across 69% manufacturing, 28% construction, 2% utilities and 1% mining.
 In industrial manufacturing, Haryana produces 67% of passenger cars, 60% of motorcycles, 50% of tractors and 50% of the refrigerators in India.

 The service and industrial sectors are boosted by 7 operational SEZs and an additional 23 formally approved SEZs (20 already notified and 3 approved in-principle) that are mostly spread along the Delhi–Mumbai Industrial Corridor, Amritsar Delhi Kolkata Industrial Corridor and Western Peripheral Expressway.

 The agricultural sector is split across 93% crops and livestock, 4% commercial forestry and logging, and 2% fisheries.
 Although Haryana has less than 1.4% of the total area of India, it contributes 15% of food grains to the central food security public distribution system, and makes up 7% of total national agricultural exports, including 60% of total national basmati rice exports.